saran23523/Employee-salary-prediction-using-deep-learning-concept-and-voice-assistant-with-flask-23523/README.md

 ## 🗣️ Voice Assistant

-The result is announced by the voice assistant immediately after prediction using the `pyttsx3` library.
+The result is announced by the voice assistant immediately after prediction using the `SpeechSynthesisUtterance` from the Web Speech API.
 This enhances accessibility and usability.

 ---